 Field Value

-name Principal's identifier

-key Principal's secret key

-p_kvno Principal's key version

-max_life Maximum lifetime for Tickets

-max_renewable_life Maximum total lifetime for renewable Tickets

-The name field is an encoding of the principal's identifier.
-The key field contains an encryption key.
-This key is the principal's secret key.
-(The key can be encrypted before storage under a Kerberos "master key" to protect it in case the database is compromised but the master key is not.
+name Principal's identifier key Principal's secret key p_kvno Principal's key version max life Maximum lifetime for Tickets max renewable life Maximum total lifetime for renewable Tickets can be encrypted before storage under a Kerberos "master key" to protect it in case the database is compromised but the master key is not.
 In that case, an extra field must be added to indicate the master key version used, see below.)
-The p\kvno field is the key version number of the principal's secret key.
-The max\life field contains the maximum allowable lifetime (endtime starttime) for any Ticket issued for this principal.
-The max\renewable\life field contains the maximum allowable total lifetime for any renewable Ticket issued for this principal.
+The p kvno field is the key version number of the principal's secret key.
+The max life field contains the maximum allowable lifetime (endtime starttime) for any Ticket issued for this principal.
+The max renewable life field contains the maximum allowable total lifetime for any $\bar{\text{renewable}}$ $\bar{\text{Ticket}}$ issued for this principal.
 (See section 3.1 for a description of how these lifetimes are used in determining the lifetime of a given Ticket.)